corda/corda/docs/source/gcp-vm.rst

     gcloud compute addresses create corda-node --addresses 35.204.53.61 --region europe-west4

-STEP 4: Download and set upyour Corda node
+STEP 4: Download and set up your Corda node

 Now your environment is configured you can switch to the Explore application and click on the copy to clipboard button to get your